 Treating Diarrhea in Newborn Puppies or KittensDiarrhea in newborn puppies or kittens is always a concern.
-Being 75% water, these babies are prone to dehydration.
+Being 75 percent water, these babies are prone to dehydration.
 It is not recommended to use electrolytes under the skin, plus their skin is so thin that it is difficult to do so.

 There are two different ages of concern.
 The first is less than two weeks and the other is over two weeks old.

 - Electrolytes in water is often referred to as "Baby Gatorade" by breeders.
-Re-Sorb electrolytes in a gallon of water is a popular choice and keeps for 1 week when refrigerated.
-Pet-A-Lyte is chicken flavored and is received well, as is Rebound OES.
+Breeders' Edge® Puppy and Kitten Lyte are chicken flavored and are received well, as is Rebound OES.
 These options all work well for both kittens and puppies.